So why rank Christian Colleges?

 My hope was to provide a comprehensive ranking of Christian colleges.
 What I didn’t realize until I began putting the rankings together was just how many students are served by Christian colleges.
 The Faith on View Rankings rank 201 colleges that serve well over 500,000 students.
 Further, over the last several decades Christian colleges have grown at a faster rate than secular schools as more families are interested in educations which are specifically and intentionally religious.

-When my own son was selecting potential colleges a few years ago there were limited resources.
+When my eldest son was selecting potential colleges there were limited resources.
 We were fortunate that because of my profession, I had the ability to guide him and help make an informed choice.
-But, I would have loved to have a resource such as the Faith on View rankings upon which to call.
+But, I would have loved to have had a resource such as the Faith on View rankings upon which to call.

-Over the next year, Faith on View will strive to be an increasingly comprehensive resource for families as we will slowly be adding individual profile pages for each institution which will provide an in-depth look into each institution and provide invaluable information for families.
-The information on these pages will be fleshed out as institutions respond to the survey which Faith on View will send to each institution for use in the 2019 rankings.
+Faith on View will strives to be an increasingly comprehensive resource for families as we will slowly be adding individual profile pages for each institution which will provide an in-depth look into each institution and provide invaluable information for families.

 These rankings are a labor of love.
 But, they are a labor.
-Each year, the rankings are a several month research project which is added on top of my PhD studies, teaching, artistic production, and family.
+Each new edition of the rankings represent several months research.
 For that reason, I ask that if you find these rankings helpful and if you are able, please consider donating to support this project.